ska-sa/katgpucbf/doc/xbgpu.design.b.rst

 Data flow
 ---------
-The host side of the beamforming is simpler than for correlation, because there is no accumulation.
+The host side of the beamforming is simpler than for correlation because there is no accumulation.
 For simplicity, the output chunk size (in time) is set to the same as the input chunk size.

-Because the kernel operates on all beams together, there is only one instead of the :class:`.BPipeline` class, and it handles all the beams.
+Because the kernel operates on all beams together, there is only one instance of the :class:`.BPipeline` class, and it handles all the beams.
 This is in contrast to :class:`.XPipeline`, which only handles a single :class:`Output`.